rhdeck/react-native-ios-setfamily/README.md

 ## react-native setfamily <ipad|iphone|universal>

-Saves the family of device you want this app to be in your package.json
+Saves the family of device you want this app

-## react-native link

-Adds a pre-link hook to set the device type (defaults to universal)
+**Note this version removes support for react-native link**